MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-anchors.md

 ---
-title: Spatial Anchors in Unreal
+title: Local Spatial Anchors in Unreal
 description: Guide to using spatial anchors in Unreal
 author: hferrone
 ms.author: v-haferr